WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: System Model

 As illustrated in Fig.~\ref{fig:sm}, we consider an intelligent transportation scenario, where the BS is an intelligent agent that serves $M$ single‑antenna users and senses the physical world through multi‑modal sensors.
 In this work, we assume that multi‑modal environment sensing includes LiDAR point clouds and RGB images, denoted by $\bm{P}_{\text{raw}} \in \mathbb{R}^{N \times 3}$ and $\bm{I} \in \mathbb{R}^{3 \times H \times W}$, respectively.
 We assume the camera operates at $40$ fps, while the LiDAR scans at $20$ Hz.

-We consider a multiple-input single-output orthogonal frequency division multiplexing (MISO-OFDM) communication system under EIW paradigm where BS is equipped with either a uniform linear array (ULA) or a uniform planar array (UPA), with the antenna size denoted by $N$ and the number of subcarriers by $K$.
+We consider a multiple-input single-output orthogonal frequency division multiplexing (MISO-OFDM) communication system\footnote{{Because WiFo-M$^2$ extracts universal channel-aware features derived directly from the physical space, it is fundamentally decoupled from specific antenna arrays and can seamlessly adapt to multiple input multiple output (MIMO), single input multiple output (SIMO), and single input single output (SISO) systems.}} under EIW paradigm where BS is equipped with either a uniform linear array (ULA) or a uniform planar array (UPA), with the antenna size denoted by $N$ and the number of subcarriers by $K$.
 Let $\mathbf{H} \in\mathbb{C}^{K \times N}$ represent CSI between the BS and a certain user.